E-2 Visa Fees | Application Cost, Investment Amount, Lawyer Fees

-One of the main purposes of the immigration system is to allow foreign nationals into the U.S. who will make a positive impact on the United States economy, society, and job market.
+One of the main purposes of the U.S. immigration system is to allow foreign nationals into the U.S. who will make a positive impact on the United States economy, society, and job market.
 Because of that, it should not be surprising that special preference is given to investors and entrepreneurs who wish to develop an enterprise in the U.S. Read on to learn what the E-2 visa fees are and how much you need to invest to qualify.

 E-2 Visa Fees and Application Cost